Sizing and Framing Advice

 Mat Board

-Mat Board is a thick piece of cardboard that sits on top of and surrounds the artwork.
-It provides a small lift to prevent the glass from sticking to the print.
+Mat Board is a thick piece of cardboard that sits on top of a print providing a small lift to prevent the glass from sticking.

 When deciding on a width consider the other framed works in your home; do they have Mat Board?
 What are their widths?
 You may want to match these to maintain a flow within your home.